Comparison · Bundled builder vs custom

 The introductory price is £6 to £15 a month depending on tier.
 Renewal pricing then jumps to roughly £15 to £30 a month.
 The intro discount is a customer-acquisition tactic, not the actual cost.
 Over 5 years (factoring in the renewal jump after year one), GoDaddy typically lands at £700 to £1,500, not the headline £360.

-Does the bureau migrate sites off GoDaddy?
+Do you migrate sites off GoDaddy?

 Can I keep my GoDaddy-registered domain?